AcademySoftwareFoundation/OpenTimelineIO/contrib/README.md

 repos within the
 [OpenTimelineIO GitHub Organization](https://github.com/OpenTimelineIO/).

-New contrib submissions should be created in standalone repos and can be later migrated to the OTIO GitHub organization after review.
+New contributions should be created in standalone repos, and those can later be migrated to the OTIO GitHub organization after review.

 ## Creating New Contrib Adapters and Plugins